actris-ares/actris-earlinet-2024_annual_collection/README.md

 Download: https://data.earlinet.org/api/services/restapi/products/downloads?fromDate=2024-01-01&toDate=2024-12-31&stations=sof&kind=OPTICAL&wavelength=1064

 **THE station, Thessaloniki, Greece**
 ACTRIS-EARLINET 2024 aerosol optical property profiles over THE Thessaloniki - Greece.
 This dataset collects all the aerosol optical property profiles collected in 2024 at aerosol remote sensing THE station (Thessaloniki - Greece).
-This dataset is an incremental dataset: data are added collected in 2024 as soon as a new observation collected in 2024 is added on the ACTRIS/EARLINET database.
+This dataset is incremental: data collected in 2024 are added as soon as a new observation is collected in 2024 and added to the ACTRIS/EARLINET database.

 Citation:
 Balis, D., & Voudouri, K. A. (2024).
 ACTRIS-EARLINET 2024 aerosol optical property profiles over THE Thessaloniki - Greece (Version 1).
 ACTRIS-ARES Data Centre. https://doi.org/10.57837/CNR-IMAA/ARES/ACTRIS-EARLINET/2024/THE/AEROSOL_OPTICAL_PROPERTY_PROFILES